-Family Room Fall Mantel created with classic details such as blue and white porcelain and traditional fall colors to create a cozy look.
+Family Room Fall Mantel was created with classic details such as blue and white porcelain and traditional fall colors to create a cozy look.

 Family Room Fall Mantel